VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Abstract

 \section{Abstract}

-NASA's Transiting Exoplanet Survey Satellite (TESS) is an all-sky survey mission designed to find transiting exoplanets orbiting near bright stars.
-It has identified more than 250 transiting exoplanets, and almost 6,000 candidates are yet to be studied.
+NASA's Transiting Exoplanet Survey Satellite (TESS) is an all-sky survey mission designed to find transiting exoplanets orbiting nearby bright stars.
+It has identified more than 329 transiting exoplanets, and almost 6,000 candidates remain unvalidated.
 In this manuscript, we discuss the findings from the ongoing VaTEST (Validation of Transiting Exoplanets using Statistical Tools) project, which aims to validate new exoplanets for further characterization.
-We validated 16 new exoplanets by examining the light curves of 30 candidates using \texttt{LATTE} tool and computing the False Positive Probabilities using multiple statistical validation tools like \texttt{VESPA} and \texttt{TRICERATOPS}.
-These include planets suitable for atmospheric characterization using transmission spectroscopy (TOI-2194b), emission spectroscopy (TOI-277b, TOI-1853b and TOI-3082b) and for both transmission and emission spectroscopy (TOI-672b, TOI-1410b, TOI-1694b, TOI-2018b, TOI-2134b and TOI-2443b); Two super-Earths (TOI-1801b and TOI-2194b) orbiting bright (V = 11.58 mag, V = 8.42 mag), metal-poor ([Fe/H] = -0.7186 $\pm$ 0.1, [Fe/H] = -0.3720 $\pm$ 0.1) stars; two short-period Neptune like planets (TOI-1410b and TOI-1853b) in Hot Neptune Desert.
-In total, we validated 2 super-Earths, 9 sub-Neptunes, 3 Neptune-like, and 2 sub-Saturn or super-Neptune-like exoplanets.
-Additionally, we identify three more candidates (TOI-1732, TOI-2200, and TOI-5704) which can be further studied to establish their planetary nature.
+We validated 11 new exoplanets by examining the light curves of 24 candidates using the \texttt{LATTE} and \texttt{TESS-Plot} tools and computing the False Positive Probabilities using the statistical validation tool \texttt{TRICERATOPS}.
+These include planets suitable for atmospheric characterization using transmission spectroscopy (TOI-2194b), emission spectroscopy (TOI-3082b and TOI-5704b) and for both transmission and emission spectroscopy (TOI-672b, TOI-1694b, and TOI-2443b); One super-Earth (TOI-2194b) orbiting a bright (V = 8.42 mag), metal-poor ([Fe/H] = -0.3720 $\pm$ 0.1) star; one short-period Neptune-like planet (TOI-5704) in the Hot Neptune Desert.
+In total, we validated 1 super-Earth, 7 sub-Neptunes, 1 Neptune-like, and 2 sub-Saturn or super-Neptune-like exoplanets.
+Additionally, we identify five likely planet candidates (TOI-323, TOI-1180, TOI-2200, TOI-2408 and TOI-3913) which can be further studied to establish their planetary nature.

 \keywords{methods: statistical --- techniques: photometric}